 Methylmalonic Acidemia with Homocystinuria (MMA Cbl C, D, F)

 To learn more about Methylmalonic acidemia with homocystinuria, visit Baby's First Test: about Methylmalonic acidemia with homocystinuria and Screening, Technology, and Research in Genetics (STAR-G): Methylmalonic acidemia with homocystinuria.
-Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.
+A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.